Tomer27cz/nicholas_the_7th/README.md

 ## About

-This is a discord bot that I made for my friends and I to use in our discord server.
+This is a discord bot that I made for a few discord servers.
 It is a work in progress and I will be adding more features as I go along.

 It is not meant to be used by anyone else, but if you want to use it, feel free to do so.